-- Cilantro – Because of its detoxing nature, its best to purchase organic cilantro.
+- Cilantro – Because of its detoxing nature, purchase organic whenever possible.

 Recipe: Carrie’s Killer Vegan Black Beans

 **To Use Dried Beans.
-Soak 1 generous cup dried beans in water for 2 hours until they swell up.
+Soak one cup of dried beans in water for 2 hours until they swell up.
 Rinse and add to a large soup pot.
 Add enough water to cover beans by 1-2 inches.
-Bring to a boil (use a spoon to remove any foam).
+Bring to a boil (spoon off any foam).
 Cover and simmer for 1 – 1 ½ hours or until beans are tender.
-Save 1 cup liquid when you drain the beans.
+Save one cup of liquid then drain the beans.

 - 3 garlic cloves minced